Work with a phrase

 - Add a single phrase:

-- Click Save Draft to create the new topic or to update an existing topic.
-A Topic successfully updated as draft message appears in the top right corner of the screen.
+- To create the new topic or to update an existing topic, click Save Draft.
+A Topic successfully updated as draft message appears in the upper right corner of the screen.

 - Click Close to return to the topics list.